Rapid Recap: Depth chart reveals

 OTHER FRESHMEN THAT CAN HELP

-Two other true freshmen were also discussed by Klieman when asked for further young players that he felt could help them this season.
-It sounded pretty definitive that he felt VJ Payne would play this year.
+Two other true freshmen were also discussed by Klieman when asked for more young players that he felt could help them this season.
+It sounded pretty definitive that VJ Payne would play this year.

-Payne is a true freshman from Buford, Georgia that is at a spot that seems a bit undetermined still in terms of who the starters are and how it will unfold.
+Payne is a true freshman from Buford, Georgia that is at a position that seems undetermined still in terms of who the starters are and how that will unfold.
 They have plenty of players that are capable at safety, but aside from Josh Hayes, not many are distinguishing themselves from the rest.

 The other that seemed less certain about playing significant snaps at linebacker but was also mentioned was Jake Clifton.
-His mental understanding is much further along than anticipated, but he might be relegated to just special teams work early on this season.
+His mental understanding is much further along than anticipated.
+He might be relegated to just special teams work early on this season.

 NEXT BATCH OF WIDEOUTS